 Less than Significant Impact.
 A hazardous material is defined as any material that, due to its quantity, concentration, or physical or chemical characteristics, poses a significant present or potential hazard to human health and safety or to the environment if released into the workplace or environment.
 Hazardous materials include, but are not limited to, hazardous substances, hazardous wastes, and any material that a business or the local implementing agency has a reasonable basis for believing would be injurious to the health and safety of persons or harmful to the environment if released into the workplace or the environment.
-Hazardous of their potential to damage public health and the environment.
+Hazardous wastes require special handling and disposal because of their potential to damage public health and the environment.